GreenDoge-Network/greendoge-blockchain/README.md

 # greendoge-blockchain-testnet
 Because of the suggestions of many people, We decided to migrate from ChiaDoge to GreenDoge Network.
 GreenDoge mainnet will be lauched only after fully preparing all OS versions.
-And let the rewards obtained by ChiaDoge mainnet can be transferred to the GreenDoge mainnet.
+And let the rewards obtained by ChiaDoge can be transferred to the GreenDoge mainnet.

 **ChiaDoge** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.